manbeardgames/manbeardgames-site-builder/source/tutorials/adding-content.md

 ![Add Existing Item](add-existing-item.png)

 Use the file selector to add the image.
-After selecing the image, you will be shown the Add File Dialog.
+After selecting the image, you will be shown the Add File Dialog.

 ![Add File Dialog](add-file-dialog.png)